 The devil’s thorn contains saponins.
 These are chemicals that react with water to produce a slimy mucilage that acts like soap.
 To demonstrate, one must simply pick some of the leaves, add a few drops of water and rub one’s hands together.
-This mucilage acts a great detergent, removing dirt particles and transporting them away from the surface, just like any household detergent!
+This mucilage acts as a great detergent, removing dirt particles and transporting them away from the surface, just like any household detergent!

 Becoming sick while stranded in the bush is a recipe for disaster, so it’s good to know that Mother Nature has provided us with the ability to clean our hands before eating!
 Clothing can also be cleaned effectively using the devil’s thorn.